btex88/biggest-roman-back/README.md

-# Biggest Roman
+# Biggest Roman API

 ## What it this and why it exists?
-- This is an API project developed in NodeJS using REST API architecture that will receive an sentence with letters and returns what is the biggest roman number included in it.
+- This is an API project developed in NodeJS using REST API architecture that will receive an sentence with letters and returns what is the highest roman number included in it.
 - This project was developed as a technical challenge for a back-end role which I've applied to.
-- The goal of this project is to develop a backend part of the application that will handle a text input and return the biggest roman number included in that text.
+- The goal of this project is to develop a backend part of the application that will handle a text input and return the highest roman number included in that text.

 ## Technologies and libs used in this project.
 - [NodeJS](https://nodejs.org/en/) for running the JS engine Chrome's V8.